srl-labs/containerlab/docs/manual/kinds/sonic-vs.md

 * `eth0` - management interface connected to the containerlab management network
 * `eth1` - first data (front-panel port) interface

 When containerlab launches sonic-vs node, it will assign IPv4/6 address to the `eth0` interface.
-Data interface `eth1` which is mapped to `Ethernet0` port needs to be configured with IP addressing manually.
+Data interface `eth1` mapped to `Ethernet0` port and needs to be configured with IP addressing manually.
 See Lab examples for exact configurations.

 ## Lab examples
 The following labs feature sonic-vs node: